 Let’s all focus on Jesus, so we can live in love and not fear!

-MCC’s Elders and Staff convened electronically yesterday–praise God for the technology–and reached the following decisions concerning the church assembling in the face of the Coronavirus.
+MCC’s Elders and Staff convened electronically–praise God for the technology–and reached the following decisions concerning the church assembling in the face of the Coronavirus.

-For at least the next two weeks, MCC will NOT hold Sunday services at the Parish Center.
-Instead, we will offer one service at 10:00 by streaming video from the MCC website.
-Source will be Denis and others of the church staff leading a family-oriented experience from Beausejour’s home.
+Until the Governor lifts the stay-at-home order, MCC will NOT hold Sunday services at the Parish Center.
+Instead, we will offer one service at 10:00am digitally from the MCC website.
+Source will be Denis and others of the church staff leading a family-oriented experience from their respective homes.

 We will also suggest activities for families to do at home in conjunction with the streaming experience.
 This decision was based on: 1) a desire to protect the flock by reducing contact and exposure inherent in church fellowship; 2) recommendations and requests of public officials to limit group meetings; and 3) the characteristics of the Coronavirus–longer incubation without symptoms and greater severity than typical flu viruses.

-In order to participate in the Sunday morning experience go to the MCC website at 10:00 and follow directions there.
+In order to participate in the Sunday morning experience go to the MCC website at 10:00 and follow directions on the orange banner.

-Further details and updates will be provided by multiple methods including the the MCC Facebook pages, the Mailchimp vehicle Denis uses for his weekly emails, and communication from Elders to their shepherding and small groups.
+Further details and updates are being provided by multiple methods including the the MCC Facebook pages, the Mailchimp vehicle Denis uses for his weekly emails, and communication from Elders to their shepherding and small groups.

 If you have questions or needs during this extraordinary period, please contact your Shepherding Elder or the church staff.
 In the meantime, let’s be leaders in prayer, fasting and service for our community, nation and world.